- Hydration plays a crucial role in maintaining fluid balance, water composition, and individual needs.

 The Impact of Dehydration on Health

 Let’s not kid ourselves; many people don’t know they’re in chronic mild dehydration.
-In this case, this serves as a reminder to be aware and set up consistent hydration habits.
+In this case, the condition serves as a reminder to be aware and set up consistent hydration habits.

 Strategies for Optimal Hydration